goyalvipul/thinkific/README.md

 # Tags usage
 @positive, @negative
+This can be executed using tags as well, forming groups of test cases.

 # Parralel Execution
 1. Tried coming up with parrallel execution process using cypress, but is not completely functional.
 2. Added the required command and some dependencies, which can be modified when required.